Generator service software

 Capture the real failure modes — never run unloaded into wet stacking, catch battery sulfation and governor drift before they become a no-start.

 This is the depth generic tools miss.
 A diesel that exercises for years at light load will wet stack — which is why the monthly exercise wants meaningful load (roughly 30% of nameplate, or exhaust temps per the manufacturer) and why the annual load bank exists at all.
 A transfer test isn't “it clicked over” — it's a measured transfer time, logged per ATS, per event, against the criteria your AHJ enforces.
 And a fuel sample result belongs on the unit's permanent record, because a polish from two years ago says nothing about what's growing in the tank today.
 PowerOps captures each of these as structured fields on the unit — not free-text notes on a closed job.
+The full walkthrough lives in the load bank testing guide and the generator PM checklist.

 Generic field service software wasn't built for generators.